fasterthanlime/cs322/documents/report/source/deliverable3.rst

 .. _Rob Pike: https://en.wikiquote.org/wiki/Rob_Pike

+`TeamSeason` is the new `TeamStat`
+''''''''''''''''''''''''''''''''''

+The team statistics for each year were separated between *Defensive* and *Offensive* stats (badly called the *tactique*) creating two rows for a year.
+It doesn't make much sense and can only lead to further integrity problems if insertion or deletion fail at keeping a couple for a given year.

+The new table is now very close to the original CSV file.

 Missing informations
 ''''''''''''''''''''

 The `League` was missing from the All Stars seasons (`PlayerAllstar`).

+Adding the indices
+''''''''''''''''''

+SQL ``INDEX`` were created on the following columns:

+* ``year`` everywhere it is used since it's acting as a *foreign key* identifying seasons without the burden of maintaining such an entity.
+* `Person`'s ``ilkid``, ``firstname`` and ``lastname`` which is very useful during bulk insertion of new players.
+The current queries don't take advantages of those.
+* `Team`'s ``trigram`` which is used as an identifier in some queries and in the CSV files during the import.

+Were we did not create any indices:

+* the small tables with very few items like `Conference`, `League` or `PlayerSeasonType` because:

+ * the query could be optimized to use the `id` instead of the literal name;
+ * those tables contain very few elements (here it's 2).

+More explainations may be found on the details of the queries below.

 Changes to the queries